South Island Itinerary 10 days

 SIM and Wi-Fi

 • Optus Australia is my phone provider.
 Having a prepaid connection automatically qualifies me for International roaming.
-So I did not buy a separate SIM card.
+So, I did not buy a separate SIM card.

 • Generally, at hostels, the Wi-Fi is free.
 However, some hostels I stayed at, did charge me for Wi-Fi connection.
 The cost was around NZD 5 or AUD 4.63 (USD 3.79).

-Is it safe for solo female travelers?
+Is Backpacking South Island in New Zealand safe for solo female travellers?

 Wanaka Tree